wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ### Lesson 2: Getting Familiar with Bash
 -
 - STDIN, STDOUT and STDERR are file descriptors.
-They are flexible and d
+They are flexible and dynamically allocated.
+-
+-